-As shown by the example of the A-B runs at 8 or 15 km/h on a level track in Figure 7, the 95% class of deviations is determined using the frequency distribution and the deviation class.
-At a driving speed of 8 km/h, the system achieved accuracy in the 5 cm class in 95% of cases; in the long-term test after more than 24 hours, it achieved an accuracy of 8 cm, which is good for a system based on mobile-communications technology.
+As shown by the example of the A-B runs at 8 or 15 km/h on a level track in Figure 7, the 95 % class of deviations is determined using the frequency distribution and the deviation class.
+At a driving speed of 8 km/h, the system achieved accuracy in the 6 cm class in 95 % of cases; the same applies to the long-term test after more than 24 hours.
 The other results are summarised in Table 3 and Figures 7 and 8.

 The representation of the A-B run on the inclined track at 5 km/h (Figure 9) shows how the system responds during gradient compensation.
-The offset on the plateau of the ramp was approx. 5-6 cm.
-On entering the ramp, there was a brief overshoot in the region of approx. 14 cm; on exiting, this was in the range of approx. 15 cm.
+The offset on the plateau of the ramp was approx. 0-15 cm.
+On entering the ramp, there was a brief overshoot in the region of approx. 18 cm; on exiting, this was in the range of approx. 35 cm.